 Careers Education and Guidance

-(Note this site is only available to students via the school gmail login.)
+(This site is only available to students via the school gmail login.)

 The CEG Department provides students with the skills, knowledge and guidance that they need to make informed careers decisions at key points in their schooling, and so prepares them for the world of work.
 Our aims are: